iway1/react-native-keyboard-avoider/README.md

 There is simply no way to reliably avoid the "bounce" if you're using `@react-navigation` (although you may be able to avoid it in some cases, it probably can't be solved for all).

-React Native's KeyboardAvoidingView has issues with this as well.
+React Native's KeyboardAvoidingView has been reported to have issues with this as well.
 Our library avoids any such issues by measuring the absolute position of elements on the screen.

-### section based scrolling
+### Section based scrolling
 This library allows for automatic scrolling to show entire views instead of only allowing scrolling to text inputs if the developer wants it.
 This feature can be used to create a better user experience if desired:

 ![](gifs/keyboard-avoider/section-scrolling.gif)